mjordan/islandora_workbench/README.md

    * The [Requests](https://2.python-requests.org/en/master/) library
 * An [Islandora 8](https://islandora.ca/) repository
    * The JSON:API module is not enabled by default.
 You must enable it manually.
+   * If you want to be able to create new taxonomy terms by including term names in your CSV data, your target Drupal needs to have its "Taxonomy term" REST endpoint enabled.
+To do so:
+      * Go to `admin/config/services/rest`
+      * Next to "Taxonomy term" in the list of disabled resource names, click on the "Enable" button.
+      * Set "Granularity" to "Method" and check "GET", "Accepted request formats" to "JSON", and "Authentication providers" to "basic_auth".
+      * Click on the "Save configuration" button.

 If you want Workbench to validate the existence of taxonomy term IDs used in your CSV input file (very much advised), you need to install the [Islandora Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) module.